pnachum/Functional-Asteroids/README.md

 I've previously tried to get the asteroids to bounce off of each other with realistic collision physics based on the asteroids velocity and size (as a proxy for mass).
 The result was incredibly buggy, mostly due to the possibility of asteroids overlapping.
 This needs a lot more work.

+### Additional powerups

+I'd like to come up with more types of powerups.
+Temporary invincibility is one idea

-### Leaderboards
+### Alternative enemy types

-Currently, the end game alert prompts the user for their name, but does nothing with it.
-I'd like to store a leaderboard of the top scores, which displays after each game.
+Currently the only enemy type is simple asteroids.
+More complex and varied enemies would be interesting.

 ### Weapon types